Soyle-Productions/soyle-stories-user-manual/how do I.../host/a location in a scene.md

+# How do I host a location in a scene?
+Hosting a locaiton is a scene makes that location a setting within the scene.

-To host a location in a scene, assuming you've created a scene and a location:
+## To host a location in a scene, assuming you've created a scene and a location:

 1. Open the Scenes List Tool
 2. Right-click the scene you want to host a location